Reversible Encryption

 AES-256-GCM

-Advanced Encryption Standard with 256-bit keys and Galois/Counter Mode for authenticated encryption.
-Used by banks, governments, and military worldwide.
+This is the Advanced Encryption Standard.
+It uses 256-bit keys and Galois/Counter Mode for authenticated encryption.
+Banks, governments, and militaries worldwide use it.

 Key Requirements